kaievns/the-log/posts/lead/on-culture-and-belonging.md

 them.

-And so companies leadership those days tries to tap into this bonding process by setting company values in hopes of spawning a uniformed culture.
+And so companies leadership those days tries to tap into this bonding process by setting company values in hopes of spawning an uniformed culture.
 Which, as the theory goes, supposed to result in better performance.

 The same goes for changing a culture.
 You change the values, those who agree with the new norms stay, those who disagree leave.
 You attract and repeal the right kind of people to proliferate the culture at the company.
-Some even try to measure how well people fit into the culture.
+Some lunatics even try to measure how well people fit into the culture through KPIs and annual performance reviews.

 Except, it doesn't exactly work like that.
 Firstly, values are innately subjective, and therefore cannot be objectively measured.
 Secondly, not all